-In performing its monitoring role, the Campus Alberta Quality Council subscribes to any principles that it may adopt to inform its oversight of degree programs offered by institutions in Campus Alberta.
-Monitoring is undertaken in order to ensure that the degree programs offered to learners and the providers of those degree programs continue to meet Council's conditions and standards of organizational and program quality.
+In performing its monitoring role, the Campus Alberta Quality Council subscribes to the principles that it may adopt to inform its oversight of degree programs offered by institutions in Campus Alberta.
+Monitoring is undertaken in order to ensure that the organizations, the degree programs, and the providers of those degree programs continue to meet Council's conditions and standards of organizational and program quality.
 In addition to degree programs approved on the recommendation of CAQC, Council's monitoring role extends to degree programs approved by the former Private Colleges Accreditation Board (PCAB) and to other approved degree programs referred to it by the Minister.